treeframework/object.ratio/README.md

 ### Install via file download

-The least recommended option dor installation is to simply download `_object.ratio.scss` into your project and `@import` it into your project in its Object layer.
+The least recommended option for installation is to simply download `_object.ratio.scss` into your project and `@import` it into your project in its Object layer.